open-stage/blender-dmx-web/content/docs/Navigation.md

 - Select Visible Lights Only (only filtered)
 - Deselect All
 - Targets to zero - places Targets to the center of the 3D space
+- Reset targets - places Targets to defined +/- X, Y, or Z
 - Lock Movement - locks movement to ignore pan/tilt data
 - Unlock Movement
+- Center view to selected object